EarthObservationSimulator/instrupy/docs/package_overview.rst

 * Access vs Coverage

-      While access refers to a target falling under a sensor FOV, coverage includes an additional condition that the satellite should be able to be make an observation.
+      * Sometimes access and coverage are used synonymously.

-* Satellite, spacecraft are synonymous.
+      * Other times access refers to a target falling under a sensor FOV while coverage includes an additional condition that the satellite should be able to be make an observation.

 Coding Conventions
 ===================